carlahy/garden/modules/thesis/thesis.md

 	- Feasibility?
 		- Will I be able to get significant enough data
 	- What type of RQ/hypothesis can it answer?

+- mental mapping
+	- place attachment, understanding whether a place is (or isn't) part of someone's everyday
+- futuring exercises

 - [[quantitative data analysis]]
 	- What could it be useful for?